pkoprov/MobileRobot/README.md

 ### 1. Run on ESP32

 Build and upload `main.cpp` using PlatformIO.
 It will:
-- Initialize the FeatherWing
+- Initialize the FeatherWing motor driver
+- Monitor battery voltage with ADC and filter readings using a moving average
+- Print low-voltage warnings (< 11.0 V) to the serial console
-- Wait for serial input of joystick axis data (formatted as `"X Y\n"`)
+- Wait for serial input of joystick axis data (formatted as `"X Y\n"`, with normalized values from `-1.0` to `1.0`)
 - Apply differential drive logic to control two DC motors

 ### 2. Run on Jetson or PC

 Use `joystick_to_serial.py` to:
 - Auto-detect ESP32 serial port
 - Read left joystick axis input
-- Convert axis to X/Y values in `-255 to 255` range
-- Send commands like `"120 -100\n"` over serial
+- Send commands like `"0.8 -0.5\n"` over serial

 > Note: On Jetson or Linux, you may need to install `joystick` and set: